ministryofjustice/moj-design-system/app/views/components/form-validator/README.md

-Use the Form Validator component to validate forms without a server-side round-trip while also conforming to the established standards set out in the [GOV.UK Design System](https://design-system.service.gov.uk/).
+Use the form validator component to validate forms without a server-side round-trip while also conforming to the established standards set out in the [GOV.UK Design System](https://design-system.service.gov.uk/).

 {{ dsExample({
   name: 'form-validator',